Guhya

 Enter the Teaching

-Five foundational concepts, a Pāṇinian Sanskrit curriculum, and the sacred texts — one place to enter the tradition.
+The sacred texts, the foundational concepts, and a Pāṇinian Sanskrit curriculum — one place to enter the tradition.

 Translator's Preface